 An agreement providing for a student, or over time various students, to temporarily work with another entity, typically as part of their JHU study or work.

 An agreement whereby JHU is seeking to purchase and own the goods or services, typically as part of an overall sponsored award.
 JHU Purchasing will handle the majority of these agreements, however determining when an entity is a subrecipient vs. a vendor/contractor requires careful consideration.
-Please see the link below to JHU Purchasing, as well as the link to the helpful Sub vs. Vendor Quick Guide.
+Please see the link below to learn more about JHU Purchasing, and click here to for the Sub vs. Vendor Quick Guide.